BafDyce/adventofcode/README.md

 * Where possible (e.g. for object oriented languages), I'll try to keep **a single main source file** for the whole year/language combination, implementing each day as a class/object with a consistent interface.
+**Note:** Only true for 2016cpp.
+In 2017rust I am using a separate application for each day again.
+Common code (such as importing) will be placed in an AoC-utils library.

 # Commit messages
 All commit messages **should** be of the following format (when applicable):